-- Q70: Insurance companies have to contribute 0.25% from the collection of (motor) insurance premiums to the Road Safety Fund managed by the Transport Ministry.
-Is there a GST liability on this contribution? - A70: This contribution to the Road Safety Fund is not subject to GST. - Q71: What is the GST implication on the yearly premiums that the financial institutions are required to pay to the Malaysia Deposit Insurance Corporation (MDIC) that administers the deposit insurance system? - A71: The premiums charged by the Malaysia Deposit Insurance Corporation to the insurers will not be subject to GST. - Q72: An overseas insurance expert (loss arbitrator) is engaged by a GST registered insurer/takaful operator to settle a claims appeal in the Malaysian court.
+- Q68: Insurance companies have to contribute 0.25% from the collection of (motor) insurance premiums to the Road Safety Fund managed by the Transport Ministry.
+Is there a GST liability on this contribution? - A68: This contribution to the Road Safety Fund is not subject to GST. - Q69: What is the GST implication on the yearly premiums that the financial institutions are required to pay to the Malaysia Deposit Insurance Corporation (MDIC) that administers the deposit insurance system? - A69: The premiums charged by the Malaysia Deposit Insurance Corporation to the insurers will not be subject to GST. - Q70: An overseas insurance expert (loss arbitrator) is engaged by a GST registered insurer/takaful operator to settle a claims appeal in the Malaysian court.
 Since the LA is a foreign resident, he will not charge GST on his arbitrage fees.
-Do I need to account GST on the arbitrage fees as an imported service? - A72: The arbitrage fees charged will be treated as a supply of imported services received by the insurer/takaful operator.
-The insurer/takaful operator is required to account GST on the imported services and he is entitled to claim input taxes. - Q73: Is the annual levy imposed by PIAM on its member companies subject to GST? - A73: Yes, the annual levy charged by PIAM IS subject to GST at a standard rate. - Q74: Is the supply of insurance services by Malaysian Motor Insurance Pool subject to GST? - A74: Yes, the supply is subject to GST at a standard rate. - Q75: Is the supply of management services made by MMIP Services Sdn Bhd to manage the insurance pool subject to GST?
+Do I need to account GST on the arbitrage fees as an imported service? - A70: The arbitrage fees charged will be treated as a supply of imported services received by the insurer/takaful operator.
+The insurer/takaful operator is required to account GST on the imported services and he is entitled to claim input taxes.

-A75: Yes the supply is subject to GST at a standard rate.
+- Q71: Is the annual levy imposed by PIAM on its member companies subject to GST? - A71: Yes, the annual levy charged by PIAM IS subject to GST at a standard rate. - Q72: Is the supply of insurance services by Malaysian Motor Insurance Pool subject to GST? - A72: Yes, the supply is subject to GST at a standard rate. - Q73: Is the supply of management services made by MMIP Services Sdn Bhd to manage the insurance pool subject to GST? - A73: Yes the supply is subject to GST at a standard rate. - Q74: The sale of fire insurance cover for a block of condominium arranged by the joint management body (JMB) is subject to GST.
+How does the JMB charge the owners of the commercial lots in the condominium who which to claim input tax on the premium paid for the cover? - A74: When the JMB who is a registered person issues a tax invoice for his management fee, he can include the premium (inclusive GST) charges in that same tax invoice to the owners.

-FEEDBACKS OR COMMENTS
+FEEDBACK OR COMMENTS

-77. Any feedbacks or comments will be greatly appreciated.
-Please email your feedbacks or comments either Mohd Hisham B. Mohd to (m hisham.nor@customs.gov.my) Aminul Izmeer B. Mohd Sohaimi or (izmeer.msohaimi@customs.gov.my).
+77. Any feedback or comments will be greatly appreciated.
+Please email your feedback Mohd Hisham Β. Nor or comments to either Mohd (m hisham.nor@customs.gov.my) Aminul Izmeer B. Mohd Sohaimi or (izmeer.msohaimi@customs.gov.my).